ContainerSSH/containerssh.github.io/docs/advanced/metrics.md

 : Number of failed requests to the configuration server since start.

 `containerssh_ssh_connections`
-: Number of SSH connections since since start.
+: Number of SSH connections since start.
 Contains a label for `country` (see below).

 `containerssh_ssh_handshake_successful`
 : Number of successful SSH handshakes since start.
 Contains a label for `country` (see below).